-Michelle Fedgaard (substituted name), was born with this rare genetic condition and is now 34 years old.
-As you’d expect, the syndrome has caused significant ‘mental’ issues, but it took years for anyone to notice them.
+Michelle Fedgaard (a substituted name), was born with this rare genetic condition and is now 34 years old.
+As you’d expect, the syndrome has caused significant mental issues, but it took years for anyone to notice them or how far the condition had infiltrated her mind.
 How would anyone know to look?
+Michelle didn’t know.

 The symptoms burst onto the surface one night.
-She behaved erratically, for no apparent reason — shaking and twitching violently.
-And then it took several years for psychologists to make sense of it, and her.
+She behaved erratically — shaking and twitching violently.
+And then it took several years for psychologists to make sense of what was happening to her.
 It’s hard enough to get it out of someone who can speak.
-Breaking into someone who has only known silence and lifelong isolation would be something beyond challenging.
+Breaking into someone who has only known silence and lifelong isolation is something beyond challenging.

 Imaginary friends and foes who were fighting each other in an alternate world.
 That’s what they discovered going on inside her mind.
-She was on some kind of survival quest.
-The narrative had kept her going throughout her life.
-Unfortunately, the foes got too close to her that night and she prepared herself to die.
+She was on some kind of survival quest in a fantasy story.
+The narrative kept her going throughout her life.
+Unfortunately, the foes got too close to her on that night and she prepared herself to die.

 It kind of makes sense.

-If you can’t know people in a real world, why not imagine some in an imaginary one and live a life with them instead?
-Michelle’s mind grew into an entirely alternate universe.
-It was filled with people and things to keep it enriched with variety-filled content.
-It nourished her mind with storylines that entertained and delighted but, like life, make-believe didn’t always lead to happy-ever-afters.
-This world had also developed a darker element.
-Friends argued.
+If you can’t know people in a real world, why not imagine someone in an imaginary one and live a life with them instead?
+Michelle’s mind grew an entirely alternate universe inside her head.
+It was filled with people and things to keep her mind enriched with variety-filled content.
+It nourished her with storylines that entertained and delighted but, like life, make-believe didn’t always lead to happy-ever-afters.
+This unseen world had developed a darker element too.
+Friends began to argue.
 Some split and took sides.
-A war was waged between principal characters.
-An outrageous psychotic episode in her twenties finally opened a window between the inside and outside worlds.
-That’s when clinicians peered inside to take a look.
+A war was waged between the principal characters.
+An outrageous psychotic episode in Michelle’s twenties finally opened a window between the inside and outside worlds.
+That’s when her family knew something was going on.
+It’s when clinicians were called to peer inside to take a look.

 What they saw shocked them.

-Attackers came at her with knives.
+Attackers had come at her with knives.
 Men on machines tried to run her down.
 Friends conspired to take her life.
-She couldn’t trust anyone anymore.
+She couldn’t trust anyone.
 Her stories became too much to bear.
-Decades of psychological isolation had created enemies within herself and there was no way to get them out.
+Decades of psychological isolation had created enemies within herself and there was no way to get them out or away from her.